kangmincho/kangmincho.github.io/Library.md

 # Reading List
 * Books with a ⭐star⭐ indicate my favorite read of the year.
-* Last updated: February 25, 2023.
+* Last updated: March 5, 2023.

 ## 2023
+13. ⭐**Surely You're Joking, Mr. Feynman!
+Vol. 1**, by Richard Feynman
+12. **Omnisceint Reader's Viewpoint, Part 1, Vol. 3**, by Sing Shong
+11. ⭐**The Farewell Ceremony**, by Miyabe Miyuki
 10. **A Belated Reply**, by Jung Won
 9. **The Maid**, by Nita Prose
 8. **New York Psychiatrist's Library**, by Peter Jongho Na
-7. **2022 Kim Seungok Literary Award Compilation**, by Hye-young Pyun et al.
+7. ⭐**2022 Kim Seungok Literary Award Compilation**, by Hye-young Pyun et al.
 6. **Omnisceint Reader's Viewpoint, Part 1, Vol. 2**, by Sing Shong
 5. ⭐**Harbin**, by Kim Hoon
 4. **Even if This Love Disappears From the World Tonight**, by Misaki Ichijo
-3. **Omnisceint Reader's Viewpoint, Part 1, Vol. 1**, by Sing Shong
+3. ⭐**Omnisceint Reader's Viewpoint, Part 1, Vol. 1**, by Sing Shong
 2. **On Freedom**, by Cass R. Sunstein
 1. **The Labyrinth**, by Fuminori Nakamura
 {: reversed="reversed"}